-The TIMER OFF feature allows the appliance to turn itself off after X amount of hours have passed.
-The symbol \bigcirc will appear.
-To set a time delay for the system to turn itself off in X amount of hours:
+The TIMER OFF feature allows the appliance to turn itself off after X number of hours have passed.
+The symbol $\bigoplus$ will appear.
+To set a time delay for the system to turn itself off in X number of hours:

 - 1. Confirm that the appliance is on and running. - 2.
-Press the web button to enter the prompt for switching off the system.
-Use the \land and \checkmark buttons to configure the time delay setting. - 3.
-Press the web button again to confirm.
+Press the TMER button to enter the prompt for switching off the system.
+Use the $\checkmark$ and $\triangle$ buttons to configure the time delay setting. - 3.
+Press the TIMER button again to confirm.
 It can also be pressed once more to cancel the setting.